ircv3/ircv3-specifications/extensions/sts.md

 ### STS policy deletion or rejection

-Clients should allow users or administrators to delete cached STS policies on a per-host basis, in case a server's policy is accidentally or maliciously injected on a secure connection.
+Clients should consider allowing users or administrators to delete cached STS policies on a per-host basis, in case a server's policy is accidentally or maliciously injected on a secure connection.

-Clients may additionally provide the ability to reject STS policies on a per-host basis as an additional mitigation.
+Clients might additionally provide the ability to reject STS policies on a per-host basis as an additional mitigation.

 These features should be made available very carefully in both the user interface and security senses.
 Deleting or rejecting a cache entry for a known STS host should